 Famous as the inspiration for the hotel in Stephen King’s The Shining, the Stanley Hotel is anything but frightening.
 Rather, it’s a grand, luxurious hotel in a stunning setting.
 It offers fun year-round activities such as concerts, tours, and even dinner theatre.
 But my favorite thing to do is visit the Cascades Whiskey Bar & Lounge, the Stanley’s whiskey-centric bar, to enjoy what may well be the best Old Fashioned I have ever tasted.

 4900 South Hwy.
 7, Estes Park

 Get a classic bed and breakfast experience in the grandeur of the Rocky Mountains.
-That’s what the Baldpate Inn offers (as well as cabins).
+Formerly known as the Baldpate Inn, that’s what the Seven Keys Lodge offers (as well as cabins).
 Open each year from Memorial Day weekend until mid-October, it’s a great spot for a romantic getaway, but also makes for an ideal home base if you’re in the area for mountain adventures.
 And don’t miss the Inn’s incredible, one-of-a-kind Key Museum – home to 20,000 keys, from such far-flung locales as Westminster Abbey and Mozart’s wine cellar.
 Who knew keys could be so fascinating?